A'Campo curvature bumps and the Dirac phenomenon near a singular point: Newton Polygons Relative to An Arc

-Recall that the Newton polygon $\PP(F)$ is defined (\cite{kuo-lu},\cite{kuo-par}) as follows.
-Let us write then represent each non-zero monomial term $c_{iq}Z^iW^q$ by a ``\textit{Newton dot}" at $(i,q)$.
-We shall simply call it a \textit{dot}.
-The \textit{boundary} of the convex hull generated by these dots in the usual way is the Newton polygon $\PP(F)$, having edges $E_i$ and angles $\theta_i$, as shown in Fig.\ref{fig:npF}.
+A monomial term with $c_{iq}\ne 0$ is represented by a ``\textit{Newton dot}" at $(i,q)$.
+We shall simply call it a \textit{dot} of $F$.
+The \textit{boundary} of the convex hull generated by $\{(i+u,q+v)|u,\,v\geq 0\}$, for all dots $(i,q)$, is the Newton Polygon $\PP(F)$, having edges $E_i$ and angles $\theta_i$, as shown in Fig.\ref{fig:npF}.
+In particular, $E_0$ is the half-line $[m,\infty)$ on the $Z$-axis.
+(In \cite{kuo-lu}, \cite{kuo-par}, this is called the Newton Polygon of $f$ \textit{relative to} $\ga$, denoted by $\PP(f,\ga)$.)